linda-seiter/CMSC115_2258/unit1_lab/README.md

 1. Right-click on `CourseWelcomeTest` in the project view, then select **Run CourseWelcomeTest**.<br>
 <img alt="Run junit test class" src="images/run_test.png" width="300" >

-2. You should see a message in the run view indicating the test failed.
-Click on "Click to see difference".
-A side-by-side comparison is displayed with the differences highlighted.<br>
+2. The Run View will display a message indicating the test failed.
+Click on <u>&lt;Click to see difference&gt;</u>.
+A side-by-side comparison is displayed highlighting the difference between the expected and actual output.<br>
 <img alt="Test failed message in run view" src="images/test_failed.png" width="400" >

 3. Close the comparison failure tab.
 You can click on the `CourseWelcome` tab in the editor if you don't see the code.

 4. Update the `CourseWelcome` class to produce the expected output.
 The first print statement in the `main` method should print the character string
    "Welcome to CMCS 115.".<br>
 <img alt="Task1 print statement corrected" src="images/task1_solution.png" width="400" >

-4. Re-run the Junit `CourseWelcomeTest` class and confirm the test passed.<br>
+5. Re-run the Junit `CourseWelcomeTest` class and confirm the test passed.<br>
 <img alt="Test passed message in run view" src="images/test_passed.png" width="400" >